Alankrita-Shukla-002/RockPaperScissors/README.md

 A simple Rock-Paper-Scissors game built in Java, where the player competes against the computer.
 The first to reach 5 points wins!

 ## Features
-1. Accepts input in any case (e.g., Rock, PAPER, sCiSsOrS)
+1. Accepts input in any case (e.g., Rock, PAPER, sCiSsOrS).
-2. Game continues until either player reaches 5 points
+2. Game continues until either player reaches 5 points.
-3. Tracks and displays scores after every round
+3. Tracks and displays scores after every round.
-4. Announces the winner of each round
+4. Announces the winner of each round.
 5. At the end, prints the final scores and declares the overall winner of the match.

 ## Output Sample